-This past couple of days I’ve been having a series of discussions with a client who is interested in starting an Instagram account.
+This past couple of days I’ve been having a series of discussions with a client interested in an account on Instagram social media network.

 So the question now is: Do they “need” to be on Instagram?

-In this post, I’m not going into the benefits of your brand being on Instagram.
+In this post, I’m not going into the benefits of your brand is on Instagram.
 That’s an article for another day.

-Instead, I’m going to consider some reasons why your brand does not necessarily need Instagram.
+Instead, I will consider some reasons your brand does not need Instagram.
 But these are my suggestions.
-And you’re free to disagree (please, do so in the comment section below).
+And you’re free to disagree (please do so in the comment section below).

 The nature of my job requires that I have an in-depth knowledge of all the essential social networks out there.